Healthcare Training Institute

 his reactions to certain mistakes.
 He feels shame because he isn't close to anyone,

 when what he really needs is intimacy.
-Often, He is unreliable even to himself
+Often, he is unreliable even to himself

 and doesn't view himself as a good friend.
 If have found client confrontation